ctc-oss/omega-edit/README.md

 # Ωmega Edit Library
-The goal of this project is to provide an open source library for building editors that can handle massive files, multiple authors, and multiple viewports.
+The goal of this project is to provide an open source library for building editors that can handle massive files, multiple authors, and multiple viewports_.

 ## Requirements
 This repo is built using CLion, if using CLion everything will work seamlessly, though Visual Studio Code also works well. (cmake)